The Micronauts

-The Micronauts are a Paris-based dance music act.
-They formed when Christophe Monier met Canada-born George Issakidis whilst working at the Parisian music fanzine eDEN.
+The Micronauts are a Paris-based electronic dance music act founded in 1995.
+The group are part of the French dance music movement from the 1990s to 2000s dubbed French Touch.
+The original Micronauts line-up consisted of Christophe Monier and the Canadian-born George Issakidis.
+Monier and Issakidis met whilst working at the Parisian music fanzine eDEN.

+The Micronauts' debut track Get Funky Get Down was originally released in 1995 on the London-based Phono label.
+The single features Daft Punk’s first-ever remix, along with the original version and the B-side “Back To The Bioship”.
+The Nature 1994 Cassette Version, recorded as its name implies in 1994 on a cassette tape, was only included on a 2017 release on the Micronautics label.

-The first release was a 12 inch called "The Jazz."
-They continued to work throughout the 1990s, developing an acid techno style of their own.
-This attracted the attention of high-profile artists, such as The Chemical Brothers and Underworld.
-Indeed, their remix of Block Rockin' Beats appears on The Chemical Brothers' DJ mix album Brothers Gonna Work It Out and their remix of Underworld's Bruce Lee was also widely distributed.
+The second release was a 12 inch called The Jazz / The Jam (1995).
+The duo continued to work throughout the 1990s, developing an acid techno style of their own.
+Their work attracted the attention of high-profile artists, such as The Chemical Brothers, Underworld and Orchestral Manoeuvres in the Dark (OMD).
+Indeed, their remix of "Block Rockin' Beats" appears on The Chemical Brothers' DJ mix album Brothers Gonna Work It Out.
+The Micronauts' remixes of Underworld's "Bruce Lee" and OMD's "Electricity" were also distributed commercially.

-At the end of the decade they were signed to the Astralwerks label and soon after released The Jag.
-One year later, in 2000, they released their debut EP, Bleep to Bleep.
-However, soon after this, Issakidis left the project.
+In 1999, The Micronauts were signed to Science, a sub-label of Virgin UK, distributed in the US through Astralwerks.
+The Jag was released this same year.
+In 2000, the band released their debut EP, Bleep to Bleep.
+Group member, George Issakidis, left The Micronauts project shortly after.

+Christophe Monier (The Micronauts) in his recording studio in Paris, 2007.

-Monier continues to record and work under the name.
-He notably remixed Mirwais' "Miss You" and Madonna's "Hollywood" in 2003.
-He set up the Micronautics label in 2004.
-On 28 September 2007 he released a new album, Damaging Consent with a bonus ten track remixes retrospective.
+Monier continues to record, produce, tour, perform live and work under the name of The Micronauts.
+In 2003, he remixed Mirwais' "Miss You" and Madonna's "Hollywood".
+In 2004, Monier founded The Micronautics label.
+On 28 September 2007, he released a new album, Damaging Consent with a bonus ten track remix retrospective.

-In 2018, Christophe Monier took over the project The Micronauts after eleven years of silence.
-In June, he released the EP Acid Party then the album Head Control Body Control in December on his Micronautics label.
+In June 2018, Monier released the single Acid Party on his Micronautics label.
+The album Head Control Body Control followed in December.